aranas/github_collab_game/README.md

 The task is to collaboratively complete the ASCII art as fast as possible.
 The team to first complete the drawing wins.

+Rules are:
-The only rule is that each commit can only contain 1 single character change (except for merge commits)
+- each commit can only contain 1 single character change (except for merge commits)
+- You need to add 11 characters to complete the image

 Your team will gain  extra points for:
 - each sequential commit that did not result in a merge conflict